 Subscription boxes exist for a wide variety of products, from beauty and pet supplies to comics, food and drink.
-Customers can choose to receive a set selection of items each time, or have a surprise box, where the items are chosen for them.
+Customers can choose to receive a set selection of items each time, or have a surprise box, where the company chooses the items.

-We spoke to ecommerce entrepreneur Sophie Howard about the subscription box business.
+We spoke to ecommerce entrepreneur Sophie Howard about the subscription box business model.
 Sophie builds and sells her own brands, and is the founder of Blue Sky Amazon, where she coaches online business owners.

-We talked about why subscription boxes are an attractive business model, how to leverage leading platforms Cratejoy and Amazon, and the unique challenges that subscription business owners have to overcome.
+We talked about why the subscription business model is attractive, how to leverage leading platforms like Cratejoy and Amazon, and the unique challenges that subscription business owners have to overcome.

 - What are some successful subscription box businesses?

 - What makes the subscription business model so attractive?